runmingl/ltl-explainability/README.md

+# Overview

+LTL2TL is a tool which generates timeline visualizations for Linear temporal logic (LTL) formulas.
+It provides two utilities:
+- `ltl2timeline`, for translating LTL formulas to timeline graphic images; and
+- `ltl2regex`, for translating LTL formulas to regular expressions representing the solution set of the formula.

+The tool works by transforming LTL formulae to Büchi automata (provided by [SPOT](https://spot.lre.epita.fr/)) and subsequently to $\omega$-regular expressions and timeline graphics.
+It is intended for validating software system specification formulas written in LTL.

+Installation, usage and examples are provided below.

-# ltl-explainability
+# Installation

-# What's in a Name?
-Linear Temporal Logic Literally Represents Time Lines
-(because Shakespeare...)

-Linear Temporal Logic (LTL) is widely used to specify requirements in safety- critical systems.
-However, like many formal verification techniques, it is known to be unintuitive and error-prone for human practitioners to specify and validate.
-In this paper, we provide a new timeline tool for visualizing LTL-based specifications, which is effective at intuitively representing a wide range of formulas.
-Our tool generates timeline visualizations by translating LTL formulae to intermediate representations as Buchi automata and then ω-regular expressions, and finally simplifying and visualizing the expressions.
-We provide an algorithm for this visualization, a theoretical soundness analysis, and an implementation.

-# Dependencies
+## Dependencies
 - SPOT (https://spot.lre.epita.fr/install.html)
 ```
 ./configure --prefix ~/.local && make && sudo make install